owenauch/digital-inklings/content/revelations-from-the-day-i-plowed-a-field-by-hand.md

 I wish I could say that the rest of my time plowing that field was easy and fun after that realization, but it wasn't.
 My back still hurt and I was still sunburnt and I was still exhausted.
 But I realized that Jesus probably felt the same way after a long day of work in first-century Palestine.

 I wonder if I could spend 30 years working in a field and believe that my work is as valuable and meaningful as the work I do today.
 But since that's a situation that I'll (likely and hopefully) never live out, a way to figure out my answer to that question is to look at the way I treat people who do manual labor around me today.
-How do I treat the janitor at my office or the waiter at the restaurant across from my apartment?
+How do I treat the janitor at my office and the waiter at the restaurant across from my apartment?
 The guy who collects our garbage does work that resembles the work of Jesus far more than my own in many ways — do I see his work as being of equal importance to my own?
-I think often the answer is no. But the best way I can think of to move my answer towards yes is to consider Jesus as carpenter.
+I think often the answer is no. But the best way I can think of to move my answer towards yes is to consider Jesus as the carpenter.

 I would happily go back to South Africa and plow that field ten times over in exchange for a few extra chapters in one of the Gospels that discussed Jesus's life as a carpenter.
-How he approached it, what his habits looked like, how he worked with others — I can only speculate on these things.
-But the fact that he did manual labor at all pushes me to change my perspective, to try to honor the people around me that do the simple but crucial work that I often overlook, and maybe to even complain a little less the next time I plow a field in South Africa.<sup>[4](#4)</sup>
+I wonder how he approached it, what his habits looked like, how he worked with others, but I can only speculate on these things.
+But the fact that he did manual labor at all pushes me to change my perspective, to stop seeing certain work as beneath me, and to honor the people around me that do the simple but crucial work that I often overlook.

 #### Footnotes
 <a name="1">1</a>.
 Wanting volunteer work to be glamorous or fulfilling is one of the fundamental problems with things like short-term mission trips, so I admit that this was a bad assumption to come in with, but it's hard to avoid thinking that way.